-Susan M. Meyer, PhD, is co-director of the University of Pittsburgh’s Center for Interprofessional Practice and Education and associate dean for education and professor in Pitt’s School of Pharmacy.
+Susan M. Meyer, PhD, is director of the Pitt Interprofessional Center for Health Careers, co-director of the University of Pittsburgh’s Center for Interprofessional Practice and Education, and associate dean for education and professor in Pitt’s School of Pharmacy.
 Dr. Meyer received a BS in Pharmacy from Ohio Northern University, and received her MS and PhD degrees in pharmacy practice education from Purdue University.
 In 2001, Dr. Meyer was recognized as a Purdue University School of Pharmacy and Pharmaceutical Sciences Distinguished Alumna for significant contributions to the profession of pharmacy.
 Dr. Meyer received a similar recognition from Ohio Northern University in 2011.

 From 1990 to 2006, Dr. Meyer served as a staff member for the American Association of Colleges of Pharmacy, the national organization representing the interests of pharmacy education and educators.

 Dr. Meyer’s activities since she joined the University of Pittsburgh School of Pharmacy in 2006 focus on curricular and institutional quality improvement, instructional design and assessment, faculty development, and interprofessional health professions education.
 Dr. Meyer serves on the University’s Working Group on Interprofessional Education, composed of academic leaders from the Health Sciences Library System and the Schools of Pharmacy, Dental Medicine, Health and Rehabilitation Sciences, Medicine, Public Health, Nursing, and Social Work at the University.